 Let's transform ordinary chicken thighs into the most crispiest bite without the need for excessive oil.
-I'm sharing my go-to recipe for the ultimate crispy cast iron skillet chicken thighs seasoned to perfection with shawarma.
+I'm sharing my go-to recipe for Southern baked chicken thighs with a subtle twist; a touch of shawarma seasoning.

 Ingredients

-Let's get into the key ingredients that bring these ultimate crispy cast iron skillet chicken thighs to life.
-They're first seasoned with shawarma, kosher salt, and vibrant parsley.
-Then, dredged in all-purpose flour so each morsel has that crispy exterior.
-Finally, their dipped in avocado oil bringing flavor and texture.
+Let's get into the key ingredients that bring these chicken thighs to life.
+They're first seasoned with shawarma, kosher salt, and parsley.
+Then, dredged in all-purpose flour for a crispy exterior.

 See recipe card for quantities.

-How to Make Crispy Cast Iron Skillet Chicken Thighs
+How to Make Crispy Southern Baked Chicken Thighs

-- Wash your chicken thighs and pat them dry thoroughly with paper towels.
+- Wash your chicken thighs (bone-in) and pat them dry thoroughly with paper towels.

 - Season them generously and evenly